How much do foster carers earn?

 Fostering finance facts

-- Foster carers receive tax relief for every week a child is in your care
+- Foster carers also receive tax relief for every week a child is in your care

 - You could receive up to £25,000 per year with no tax to pay